yzhao062/LSCP/README.md

 ------------

 ##  Introduction
+In unsupervised outlier ensembles, the absence of ground truth makes the combination of base detectors a challenging task.
+Specifically, existing parallel outlier ensembles lack a reliable way of selecting competent base detectors, affecting model accuracy and stability, during model combination.
 In this paper, we propose a framework--called Selective Combination in Parallel Outlier Ensembles (SCP)--which addresses this issue by defining a local region around a test instance using the consensus of its nearest neighbors in randomly generated feature spaces.
 The top-performing base detectors in this local region are selected and combined as the model's final output.
+Four SCP frameworks are proposed and compared with six widely used combination algorithms for parallel ensembles.
+Experimental results demonstrate that the Average of Maximum variant of SCP (SCP_AOM) consistently outperforms the baseline algorithms on most real-world datasets.

 ![SCP Flowchart](https://github.com/yzhao062/SCP/blob/master/figs/flowchart2.png)